-- 3.1 The behaviour expectations during After School Club are the same as those expected during the school day and children are expected to:

 - Follow the Growing Together Rules Be respectful, Be Kind, Be Safe, Be Ready

 - Use socially acceptable behaviour

-- Respect one another, accepting differences of race, gender, ability, age and religion
+- Respect one another, accepting differences of ethnicity, gender, ability, age or religion

 - Choose and participate in a variety of activities

 - Ask for help if needed

 - Enjoy their time at the Club

 - 3.2 Positive behaviour is encouraged by:

 - Staff acting as positive role models

 - Praising appropriate behaviour

 - Sticker rewards

 - Informing parents about individual achievements

-4 Dealing with inappropriate behaviour
+4 Dealing with unexpected behaviour

-- 4.1 Challenging behaviour will be addressed in a calm, firm and positive manner.
+- 4.1 Unexpected behaviour will be addressed in a calm, firm and positive manner, and in private, where possible.
 In the first instance, if necessary, the child will be temporarily removed from the activity and staff will explain why the behaviour displayed is deemed inappropriate.
 Staff will always encourage and facilitate mediation between children to try to resolve conflicts through discussion and negotiation.
-Staff will consult with parents to formulate clear strategies for dealing with inappropriate behaviour - 4.2 After School Clubs operate with a three warning policy.
-If after consultation with parents and the implementation of behaviour strategies, a child continues to display inappropriate behaviour, staff will issue a warning.
+Staff will consult with parents to formulate clear strategies for dealing with unexpected behaviour - 4.2 The After School Club operates a three warning policy.
+If after consultation with parents and the implementation of behaviour strategies, a child continues to display inappropriate/unexpected behaviour, staff will issue a warning.
 All warnings, and incidents of behaviour will be logged in the After-School Club Behaviour Log.
-If three warnings are given to a child then they will be excluded from the club and no longer able to attend.
-The reasons and processes involved will be clearly explained to the child and their parent/carer. - 4.3 It is recognised that some children with Special Educational Needs, or other additional needs may need a different approach when responding to their behaviour.
-After School Club team may consult with the Special Educational Needs Co-ordinator for advice and support.
+If three warnings are given to a child then they may be excluded from the club and no longer able to attend.
+The reasons and processes involved will be clearly explained to the child and their parent/carer. - 4.3 It is recognised that some children with Special Educational Needs and/or Disabilities, or other additional needs may need a different approach when responding to their behaviour.
+The After School Club team may consult with the Special Educational Needs and Disability Co-ordinator (SENDCo) for advice and support.